 |Transmission||6-speed MT & AT|

 Mahindra is keen on loading up on XUV500’s power output, hence changes on the 2017 XUV500 facelift will be primarily mechanical.
 With change in the power output, the new 2.2-litre engine is likely to make 170bhp along with 350Nm torque.
-This indicates 30bhp jump in power compared to the current model.
+This indicates 30bhp jump in power compared to the current model that delivers 140bhp.
+With a more powerful engine, the bulky SUV will take premium models such as Ford Endeavour with 157.7bhp and segment leader Toyota Fortuner with 174.5bhp in its radar.
+While the power output will shoot up 30bhp, the torque is likely to be around 350Nm.

-The existing line-up on the other hand is offered with two diesel units-2.0-litre mHawk and the 2.2-litre mHawk.
+On the other hand, the existing diesel engines -2.0-litre mHawk and the 2.2-litre mHawk – will continue to power the SUV.
 In terms of output, both the models develop same power, while there is slight difference in the torque.
-That said, both the engines dish out 140bhp, with 10Nm difference in torque, with the 2.2-litre unit producing 330Nm.
-Transmission choices include a 6-speed manual and a 6-speed automatic unit.
+That said, both the engines develops a maximum power of 140bhp, with 10Nm difference in torque, with the 2.2-litre unit producing 330Nm.
+Transmission choices will include a 6-speed manual and a 6-speed automatic unit.
 In addition, it gets standard FWD and optional AWD on select trims including W8 and W10.
 Read – Mahindra XUV700 SUV To Challenge Toyota Fortuner

 With bump in the power output, the fuel economy of the 2017 Mahindra XUV500 is likely to dip.
 The ARAI rated fuel economy for the current model is 13.8kmpl in city and it returns 16kmpl on highways.

-One must note that the Connected Apps on the SUV have been introduced for the first time in the industry.
+One must note that the Connected Apps on the SUV offered for the first time in the industry.
 These apps enable access to all other apps on the infotainment system, interestingly it works even without a mobile device.
-On the other hand the ecosence is yet another industry first feature that reduces CO2 emission and curbs fuel consumption.
+On the other hand, the Ecosence is yet another industry first feature that reduces CO2 emission and curbs fuel consumption.
 It additionally also allows sharing Ecoscore on social media platforms.

 With updated features and more powerful engine, the 2017 Mahindra XUV500 will become more viable alternative to premium SUVs available in our market.
-The new model will take on the likes of Tata Hexa, Hyundai Tucson and Jeep Compass.
+The SUV will also see minor design upgrades and a pack of new features.
+The SUV’s new model will take on the likes of Tata Hexa, Hyundai Tucson and Jeep Compass.